apache/jena-site/source/documentation/shex/__index.md

 ## Command line

-The command `shex` introduces shacl operations; it takes a sub-command argument.
+The command `shex` introduces shex operations; it takes a sub-command argument.

 To validate: